nickzoic/nick.zoic.org/art/the-cycling-bikepacking-post/index.md

 ![heathcote](img/20191026_104118.jpg)
 *Me and the bike, somewhere near Heathcote I think*

+## Scotland

 In 2019 several of us met up in Scotland and rode the Great Glen Way from Inverness to Fort William, which was a fantastic experience.
-We took 4 days to do it, doing all of about 40km a day, it was better understood as a pub crawl with bikes rather than cycle touring per se:
+We took 4 days to do it, doing all of about 40km a day, and staying at pubs and backpackers' along the way.

+It was better understood as a pub crawl with bikes rather than cycle touring per se, with lots of long lunches and loch-side relaxation.

 ![white bridge](img/20190626_120957_1.jpg)
 *Bikes at White Bridge pub*